dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/docs/operations.md

 ### GET https://functionURL/api/scores/latest/:count
 #### Description
 Gets the latest 'count' scores for all users.
 Scores are sorted in descending order of the datetime they were achieved.
+Supports paging via the `skip` query string parameter, check [here](#paging) for details.
 #### Sample HTTP response
 ```javascript
 [